Skip to main content

 That's not just a service delivery stat.
 It's a pricing lever.
 If you can deliver in two weeks what takes others six, value-based pricing logic says you should price at the six-week rate plus a premium, not at the day rate for two weeks.

 Every day between audit completion and deck delivery is a day the next engagement didn't start.
-If you run 10-12 audits per year and each one has a 3-5 day deck-building delay, that's 30-60 working days lost annually.
+If your firm runs 10 to 12 audits per year and each one has a 3 to 5 day deck-building delay tied to the lead consultant's calendar, that's 30 to 60 working days lost annually.
 Not to analysis.
 Not to client conversations.
-To formatting.
+To formatting work that should belong to an associate.

 Manual Deck Creation Eats the Margin on Your Highest-Value Engagements

-Ash Behrens described audit work as taking "several hours" and called it "a major pain point."
-Vadim Sigalov put it at "40+ hours per client" for the manual approach.
+Boutique firms running manual audits cite 40+ hours per client.
 The deck is the last chunk of those hours, and it's the chunk that's hardest to justify because it produces no new insight.
 Just a prettier container for insights that already exist.

 Arthur D. Little, working with Azure AI, reported that their consultants could "curate presentation content 50% faster" after deploying AI tools.
 BCG estimates 70% of the time saved through Deckster gets reinvested into higher-value client work.
 The largest firms have already done the math.
 The ROI is clear.